-The basic workshop presents the framework of the Project-Based Approach (PBA).
+The basic workshop presents the Project-Based Approach (PBA) framework.
 They are the steps which address language skills through peer cooperation.

 The approach is child-centred, topic-mixed and involves gamified activities.
 All mentioned, addresses the child's concept of the learning: NATURAL, ENGAGING and MEANINGFUL of the information.
 The gamified activities can be adapted to different topics.

 The language is introduced in its function, which means the vocabulary is always put in the context of an activity (text, poem, game, song etc.) and therefore used in a sentence.

 The participants leave the workshop with the knowledge of the step-by-step approach to teach the use of language, to address the child's point of view, to organise gamified activities for learning the language (not isolated words) and social skills, and to organise a topic-mixed project.